pranavsoni21/Writeups-and-Projects/writeups/Tryhackme/THM-willow.md

     ```

-Let’s let’s run this python script by providing the arguments needed:
+Let’s run this python script by providing the arguments needed:

 ```bash
 ┌──(ghost㉿kali)-[~/tryhackme/willow]